Classic Motorcycle Build

 Ironhead Clutch Removal

-After you have removed the six lock nuts, slowly back off the two nuts holding the tool to the primary cover.
+After you have removed 6 six lock nuts, VERY slowly remove the tool.

 With a flat-blade screwdriver, remove the large retaining ring from its groove in the clutch shell.
 The first clutch piece to come out is the outer drive plate.